annelo-msft/gists/patch-models/samples.md

 This example illustrates how we would handle clearing a dictionary.
 In this case, the dictionary is found on a service resource that has a property that is a JSON object with unnamed key-value pairs, which we would model as an `IDictionary` property in a .NET model.

+We discuss some challenges involved with this approach and propose a solution in the **Comments** section after the example.

 ### C# code

 <details>